-Choose Props and Backgrounds That Match Your Dessert
+7. Choose Relevant Props and Backgrounds for Dessert Photography

 Dessert photography is especially challenging.
 Desserts often have garnishes and sauces that can become messy if not handled well.